paucabral/devops_finals_case-study_network-automation/README.md

 ## Requirements
 ### Hardware
-* Computer capable of running GNS3 (preferably with 16GB RAM or higher)
+* Computer capable of running GNS3 (preferably with 4 CPU Cores and 16GB RAM or higher)
 ### Software
 * GNS3
 * GNS3 VM (if not using Linux natively)